 There is no doubt that Blue Fish has customers that fall outside of this definition but this is probably one of their more engaging customers, who has a high likelihood to be searching for health solutions for their children.

-QUESTION 7: What are the pain points and needs of the main benefactors of your website?
+QUESTION 7: What are the pain points and needs of those who visit your website?

 I am sure those who use your website have many pain points.
 For this question, you’re specifically looking at the needs your website fulfills for these people.